chrispentester/Aggressor-Scripts/VBA_PayloadGenerator/README.md

 # VBA Payload Generator
-Create a stageless VBA array for the exitfunc (thread or process), architecture (x86 or x64), and Listener
+Create a stageless VBA array with parameters exitfunc (thread or process), architecture (x86 or x64), and Listener

 # Usage